 A safety review team (SRT) will review the data from this substudy after all participants from Cohort 1 complete their Day 11 visit.
-The SRT review will include cumulative safety and HIV-1 RNA data through the primary endpoint (Day 11) and available PK data from Cohort 1 of this substudy; and/or relevant and available safety and PK data from the Phase 1a FIH study for GS-1720 (as appropriate).
-This initial SRT review will facilitate decision-making for dose level, dosing regimen (including whether GS-1720 study drug will be taken in a fasted state, or with a low-fat or high-fat meal) and timing of dosing for Cohorts 2 to 4.
-Cohort 5 will not be initiated per SRT decision.
-Further CCI reviews by the SRT may be needed to inform on dose selection for Cohorts 2 to 4 (and/or additional cohort[s], as applicable).
+The SRT review will include cumulative safety and HIV-1 RNA data through the primary endpoint (Day 11) and available PK data from Cohort 1 of this substudy; and/or relevant and available safety and PK data from the Phase 1a FIH study for GS-6212 (as appropriate).
+This initial SRT review will facilitate decision-making for dose level, dosing regimen (including whether GS-6212 study drug will be taken in a fasted state, or with a low-fat or high-fat meal) and timing of dosing for Cohorts 2 to 5.
+Following SRT review of Cohort 1, no additional cohorts were required.
+Cohorts 2-5 were not enrolled.